 In order for liver cirrhosis to happen, a chronic process of liver injury and repair has to occur.
 The recurrent injury and repair process would eventually cause hepatic fibrosis, loss of normal hepatic structure and vascular abnormalities.

 Another important aspect to address about ESLD is liver cirrhosis complications, which are directly implicated with mortality and morbidity.
 The different cirrhosis complications happen because of distorted blood flow and increased portal vein pressure, loss of hepatic cell mass, and uncontrolled injury/repair processes.

-Varices and in part ascites can be explained by increased portal pressure in liver cirrhosis.
-Synthetic and excretory impairment of the liver is to blame for hepatic encephalopathy, the majority of ascites cases, and spontaneous bacterial peritonitis.
+Varices and ascites can be explained by increased portal pressure in liver cirrhosis.
+Synthetic and excretory impairment of the liver can cause hepatic encephalopathy, ascites, and spontaneous bacterial peritonitis.

-Hepatocellular carcinoma is related to the uncontrolled hepatocellular injury and repair process that is found in chronic liver disease mostly due to viral hepatitis.
+Hepatocellular carcinoma is associated with uncontrolled hepatocyte injury and repair process that is found in chronic liver disease mostly due to viral hepatitis.

 Clinical Presentation and Management of End-Stage Liver Disease

-Ascites is considered as the most common complication, hence presentation, of chronic liver disease and it carries a high risk of mortality and recurrent hospitalization with it.
+Ascites is the most common complication of chronic liver disease and carries a high risk of mortality and recurrent hospitalization.
 It is estimated that 50% of patients with chronic liver disease will have ascites over the period of 10 years.

-The first step in history taking for ascites is to inquire about previous history of liver cirrhosis as it is implicated in 85% of the cases.
-Other conditions to exclude include heart failure, nephrotic syndrome and thyroid disease, which all can cause ascites but are far less likely to be encountered as an etiology than liver cirrhosis.
+The first step in approaching a patient presenting with ascites is to inquire about any previous history of liver cirrhosis as it is implicated in 85% of the cases.
+Other conditions to exclude include heart failure, nephrotic syndrome and thyroid disease, which can all cause ascites but are far less likely.

 Diagnostic work-up of ascites in ESLD